'Stay home,' Irish PM tells nation in coronavirus battle

 “We think in the early course of this infection, with the support that we have had from the public, that with these additional strengthening measures, we can drive the infection back out of the community and more into households.”

+In a bid to slow an unemployment surge a state-funded think tank warned could hit 18% by summer from 4.8% last month, the government will pay 70% of workers’ wages for struggling firms and is urging many to re-employ staff already cut.

+Some 11,200 firms applied for the assistance by 1300 GMT, just hours after the opening of he scheme, the head of Ireland’s tax authority, Niall Cody, told national broadcaster RTE.

-Editing by Catherine Evans and Alistair Bell
+Editing by Catherine Evans, Alistair Bell and Pritha Sarkar